ConnorWatts/ConnorWatts/README.md

 ### Welcome to my profile! 👋

-Below are several repos that collect the work I have done/are doing at the moment!
+Below are several repos that collect some of my projects!

 [**Generative Modelling**](https://github.com/ConnorWatts/Generative-Modelling-Projects) 🧞 🧞 🧞